Glastonbury Board of Education meeting over mascot ends with a fight

 The altercation was caught on video Tuesday night.

 The two people involved stood nearly nose-to-nose for an argument.
-Seconds later, McFall could be seen pushing the man who then punched McFall in the face with so much force that McFall actually fell to the ground.
+It happened during a recess.
+Seconds later, McFall could be seen pushing the man who then punched McFall in the face with so much force that McFall fell to the ground.

 In the chaotic seconds that followed, people separated the two.